22nd September 2022

 In terms of installation, it is incredibly simple.
 A USB cable just needs to be plugged into the existing USB port that will be supplied in the OEM head unit.
 Therefore, installation is cheap and easy and, if vehicles are changed or updated, the Cobalt Cube can quickly be removed and transferred into the new vehicle without causing any damage to the vehicle.

 “Perhaps one of the more interesting use cases is the ability to roll out new applications and new features using over-the-air updates without the need to then go and deploy new equipment in a car.
 I think that future-proofing of the vehicle is something that we’re going to see more and more of.” – Tom Blackie

 When we asked Tom and Roger for one piece of advice that they would give to fleet managers, it was to keep an open mind when it comes to automotive technology and embrace the potential that it offers.

 “I advise fleet managers, officers, and end users to open their minds to what’s actually possible and feel free to talk to technology companies like ours.
 I’m sure we can bring an awful lot of knowledge to help the critical jobs that they do.” – Tom Blackie

 To hear more about automotive technology and the future of law enforcement vehicles, watch the full LinkedIn Live below.
-Or, contact our team to hear more about our aftermarket solutions.
+Or, click the ‘Contact Us’ button below to get in touch and hear more about our aftermarket solutions.

 22nd September 2022